b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 I have only been able to source a potential electronic edition of this work through a Kindle edition via Amazon.com or via payed membership to Perlego.
 As yet, I have persued neither option.

+### MAHESHANANDA; *et al.* ###

+* Maheshananda, Swami & Sharma, B. R., *et al.* (eds.)
+(2003, 1984).
+'Vashishtha Samhita (Yoga Kanda) \[Sansrit: श्री वशिष्ठसंहिता (योग-काण्ड); IAST: Śrī-Vaśiṣṭhasaṃhitā (Yoga-Kāṇḍa)]'.
+Revised edition.
+Lonavla, Pune, Maharashtra, India: Kaivalyadhama S.M.Y.M.
+Samiti.
+ISBN 8189485377.

+**Purport:**<br>
+With the play of scripts and dialectical variation, as well as different transliteration conventions and concommitant carelessness or non-standardisation in romanisation, I have noticed the name of the Rishi Vashishta transliterated and spelt in Latin characters variously.
+Maheshananda & Sharma, *et al.* (2003) uses ....

 ### MAIRS, R. ###

 * Mairs, Rachel (ed.)
 (2021).
 'The Graeco-Bactrian and Indo-Greek World'.
 Routledge Worlds series.
 Milton Park, Abingdon, Oxon, England, U. K.: Routledge (an imprint of the Taylor & Francis Group).
 ISBN 9781315108513 (ebook).
 Source: https://archive.org/details/mairs-rachel-ed.-2021.-the-graeco-bactrian-and-indo-greek-world (accessed: Saturday, September 14, 2024)

 **Purport:**<br>
 ...

+### MAJEED, G. ###

+* Majeed, Gulshan (2011).
+'No Naga Presence in Ancient Kashmir' in Khawaja, G. M. & Majeed, Gulshan (eds.)
+(2011). *Approaches to Kashmir Studies*.
+Srinagar, Kashmir, India: Gulshan Books.
+ISBN 9788183390132.
+ISBN 8183390137.
+ISBN 9788180000000.

+**Purport:**<br>
+This article and the volume within which it is inset, would be most useful for our purposes.
+Unfortunately, as yet, I have been unable to secure either.
+Useful direct quotations from it, along with its arguments and position are given voice in Ahmad (2017).

 ### MAJUMDAR, R. ###